forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Taiwan Territorial Situation
 The situation of Taiwan has some similarities to the *part of* the Donbas that separated in 2014:
 * Both separated after a revolution in the parent country yielding a separate administrative situation.
-* Both are recognized by the UN as part of a parent country: Taiwan as part of China and the Donbas part as part of the Ukraine.
+* Both are recognized by the UN as part of a parent country: Taiwan as part of People's Republic of China and the Donbas part as part of Ukraine.

 // There are also many differences, which are not listed currently.

 > A viable path possibly is:
-> * a self-determined local government which has quite fare reaching autonomy for example choosing trade relations (practically the case for Taiwan as China is ok with WTO membership).
+> * A self-determined local government which has quite fare reaching autonomy for example choosing trade relations (practically mostly the case for Taiwan the accepted WTO membership (<https://www.wto.org/english/thewto_e/countries_e/chinese_taipei_e.htm>)).
-> * possibly keeping them out of geo/military-politics and therefore possibly not join military alliances, limits on offensive military - in other words the state of the United Nations is not be violated [from a geopolitical perspective].
+> * Possibly keeping them out of geo/military-politics and therefore possibly not join military alliances (or foreign federations/countries), limits on offensive military - in other words the state of the United Nations is not be violated [from a geopolitical perspective].

->> A reunification by force or forcible methods against the will of the local population is not supported here.
+>> Any kind of forcible methods against [the will of] the local population by any party are not  considered adequate.

->> In consideration, how to handle such situations and a clearer specification of self-determination is considered an important topic to be clarified internationally.
+>> How to handle such situations and a clearer specification of self-determination is considered an important topic to be clarified internationally.

 -->